holmosaint/foreground-segmentation/README.md

 ```

 After fine-tuning on the poor-performance images, and stimulated annealing for the best threshold after 30 iterations, the F-score comes to **0.81** with threshold 0.42.
 So I believe the problem is on the model architecture and image preprocessing.
 Many poor-performance images' foreground is darker than the background, but the majority of the dataset is the opposite.
 We should consider this problem carefully.

+## SegNet
+I've implemented SegNet(based on others' code), the training behavior is quite good, but the final result isn't that good.
+The F score of on the test image is **0.73**.
+I believe that some of the error should go to the dataset itself.

+Now I'm going to try SegNet with data augmentation using in keras.